List of Hollyoaks characters introduced in 2022: Joseph Holmes

-Alex Ramsdan
+Alex Ramsden

-Alex Ramsdan, played by Matt Lapinskas, appeared on 8 June 2022.
+Alex Ramsden, played by Matt Lapinskas, appeared on 8 June 2022.
 Alex appeared in an episode that was specially filmed in Mallorca.
 On his casting, Lapinskas told the Hollyoaks TikTok page, "I am really looking forward to joining the cast of Hollyoaks in the beautiful weather!
 The cast have been amazing, and it is a privilege to come out to Mallorca and be a part of Hollyoaks.
 It has been a dream to come and work for Hollyoaks, it has been an amazing experience so far.
 Just being on the beaches and looking out and thinking 'wow, this is our work environment' is something special".
 On his character, Lapinskas added, "Alex is a bit of a wheeler dealer, who has come over here [Mallorca] to find his fortune, which he has done.
 He meets the boys down here and runs a tour guide, so he takes them on their experience after they get scammed by someone, so he pulls them in, but there's a lot more than meets the eye... and he's very charming, very approachable, and that's what the boys see in him, but things take a little turn for the worse, but you'll have to wait and see what happens...".

 Following his one-episode appearance, Lapinskas spoke with producers about his character's potential future on the series.
 He said that the meeting went "really well" and that there was potential of him returning.
 However, he confirmed that nothing was set, with Lapinskas continuing to audition for and book roles in other projects.